 Along with marketing strategy, editing is the next most essential service for self-publishing authors (or any authors, for that matter).
 So what are the different types of book editing services available, and what do you get?

 A careful proofread, this includes for correcting errors in spelling, grammar, and punctuation.
 As well, the copy editor will check cross-references, headers and headings, and impose a standard referencing style.
 Sometimes copy editing is done by our copy editor, Julie, who has twenty years experience in academic editing and writing of all kinds.

 Depending on the manuscript’s current state, the copy editing service can include a more thorough edit called a ‘Line Edit’.
 Line Editing looks at paragraph flow, keeping to voice, sub-headings, and gives recommendations for improving the overall readability.

 This selection presumes the author have gone over and over their text to reduce errors and improve construction.
-This level is appropriate for Second Language English writers or for those with long-winded, complex prose.
+This level is appropriate for for those with long-winded, complex prose.
 (If you read your paragraph aloud and find yourself straining for breath, then this editing work will fix it!)

 If you prefer support as you go, I recommend the earlier work is done as part of our book writer’s coaching program.
 It will save a lot of editing time later.

 As Power of Words analyse non-fiction titles, we look at your target readership, purpose of the book, and placement in the market.